-APPENDIX C ARENA LEADERSHIP COMMITTEE MEMBERSHIP
+APPENDIX C - ARENA LEADERSHIP COMMITTEE MEMBERSHIP

-Lyle Best, Chair, President and CEO, Quikcard Solutions Inc., former member, Oilers' Community Foundation Board, Director on leave of absence from the Northlands Board; and Executive Director, Edmonton Oilers Alumni Association.
+Lyle Best, Chair, President and CEO of Quikcard Solutions Inc.; former member of the Oilers' Community Foundation Board; Director on leave of absence from the Northlands Board; and Executive Director, of the Edmonton Oilers Alumni Association.
 He is also affiliated with numerous committee and charity efforts.

-Jerry Bouma, Chair, Northlands Board of Directors
+Jerry Bourna, Chair, Northlands Board of Directors

-Greg Christenson, Past Chair, Edmonton Chamber of Commerce, and owner, Christenson Developments Ltd.
+Greg Christenson, Chair, of the Edmonton Chamber of Commerce, owner, of Christenson Developments Ltd.

-Andrew Huntley, First Vice Chair, Northlands Board of Directors and Chair, Northlands Facilities Master Planning Committee
+Andrew Huntley, First Vice Chair, Northlands Board of Directors and Chair, of Northlands Facilities Master Planning Committee

-Patrick LaForge, President and CEO, Edmonton Oilers Hockey Club and Chair, Edmonton Chamber of Commerce Patricia Mackenzie, Former City of Edmonton Council Member; former President, Alberta Urban Municipalities Association; board member, Law Enforcement Review Board
+Patrick LaForge, President and CEO, of the Edmonton Oilers Hockey Club and Vice-Chair, of the Edmonton Chamber of Commerce Patricia Mackenzie, Former City of Edmonton Council Member; former President, of the Alberta Urban Municipalities Association; board member, of the Law Enforcement Review Board